theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 yunIO comes with an embedded Web UI, the yunIO Designer, that can be accessed through a standard web browser.
 A Windows service enables connectivity with SAP. <br>
 The yunIO service is installed on a local or cloud-hosted Windows server environment. <br>
-If yunIO is installed on a local server environment, a Gateway instance of your choice (e.g. Microsoft om-premises data gateway) can be used for securely tunnel the connection
+If yunIO is installed on a local server environment, a Gateway instance of your choice (e.g. Microsoft om-premises data gateway) can be used for securely tunnel the connection. <br>

 <!--- ??? trifft das hier zu?--->
 ![yunIO-Components](/img/content/yunio/theobald-software_architecture_yunio.png){:class="img-responsive" width="800px" }